JvsonKee/Maze-Runners/README.md

 ### Rules

-- Each player will take their turn running the maze.
+- Players will race each other within the maze.
-- Picking up items can reduce the overall time of a players run.
+- Picking up items reduces the overall time of a players run.
 - Multiple ways to traverse the maze.
-- Player with the best (lowest) time wins.
+- The Player with the best (lowest) time wins.

 ### Mechanics